hudsonmbarnes/bootstrap/README.md

 ## Website Description

-This website gives image examples and helpful tips on subjects such as Online workspace optimization and Social Media marketing
+This website is The start and barebones of my personal portfolio for the future and was built to practice using Bootstrap.

 ## Getting Started